jasonl99/jasonl99.github.io/_posts/2017-01-21-managing_sockets_part_2.md

 end
 ```

 That's enough for now.
-It'll get tied up in Part 3 with a comprehensive SocketManager class that
+It'll get things all tied together in Part 3 with a comprehensive
-even manages routing.
+SocketManager class that even manages routing.